-My goal was to create a website that had a similar feel and look as other tech sites out there.
-I wanted the visitor to instantly know that they are in a tech website just from how I laid things out.
-The website should also be easy to navigate around, have clear CTA (call-to-action) buttons, and have majority of the elements that is needed for a great user experience.
+My goal was to create a website that had a similar feel and look as other tech websites out there.
+I wanted the visitor to instantly recognize that they are in a tech commerce website just from how I laid things out.

 Low-Fidelity Wireframes